October 14th 2021

 Video: Jessica Ennis-Hill's 20-minute full body circuit

-There are workouts and there are Olympian workouts and we're thrilled to team up with Jessica Ennis-Hill for a series of four weekly Saturday morning circuits starting today.
-It’s not every week you get to train with a gold medal-winning heptathlete.
+There are workouts and there are Olympian workouts; we filmed four exercise sessions with Jessica Ennis that you can do from the comfort of your own home with zero equipment; it’s not every week you get to train with a gold medal-winning heptathlete!

 Her fitness app Jennis features pre-and postnatal workouts as well as general fitness, combining both cardio and strength, based on HIIT principles.
 They are, she says, "inspired by all the exercise and training I’ve done over the years as an elite athlete.
 They actually use similar bodyweight exercises and circuits to those I used when training professionally."